Azure-Samples/active-directory-verifiable-credentials-dotnet/1-asp-net-core-api-idtokenhint/README.md

 ### Create your credential
 To use the sample we need a configured Verifiable Credential in the azure portal.
-In the project directory CredentialFiles you will find the `VerifiedCredentialExpertDisplay.json` file and the `VerifiedCredentialExpertRules.json` file.
+In the project directory CredentialFiles you will find the `VerifiedCredentialExpertDisplayDefinition.json` file and the `VerifiedCredentialExpertRulesDefinition.json` file.
 Use these 2 files to create your own VerifiedCredentialExpert credential.
-Before you upload the files, you need to modify the `VerifiedCredentialExpertRules.json` file.
-If you navigate to your [Verifiable Credentials](https://portal.azure.com/#blade/Microsoft_AAD_DecentralizedIdentity/InitialMenuBlade/issuerSettingsBlade) blade in azure portal, you can copy the Decentralized identifier (DID) string (did:ion..) and modify the value after "iss" on line 12.
-Save the file and follow the instructions how to create your first verifiable credential.

 You can find the instructions on how to create a Verifiable Credential in the azure portal [here](https://aka.ms/didfordevs)

 Make sure you copy the value of the credential URL after you created the credential in the portal.
 Copy the URL in the `CredentialManifest` part of the `appsettings.json`.
-You need to manually copy your Microsoft AAD Verifiable Credential service created Decentralized Identifier (did:ion..) value from this page as well and paste that in the appsettings.json file for `IssuerAuthority` and `VerifierAuthority`.
+You need to manually copy your Microsoft AAD Verifiable Credential service created Decentralized Identifier (did:..) value from this page as well and paste that in the appsettings.json file for `IssuerAuthority`.

 ### API Payloads
 The API is called with special payloads for issuing and verifying verifiable credentials.
 The sample payload files are modified by the sample code by copying the correct values from the `appsettings.json` file.
 If you want to modify the payloads `issuance_request_config.json` and `presentation_request_config.json` files yourself, make sure you comment out the code overwriting the values in the VerifierController.cs and IssuerController.cs files.
 The code overwrites the Authority, Manifest and trustedIssuers values.
 The callback URI is modified in code to match your hostname.

+For issuance you don't need to change anything, for verifying make sure you follow the instructions from the quickstart and copy paste the correct payload to the `presentation_request_config.json`

 Make sure you copy the `ClientId`, `ClientSecret` and `TenantTd` you copied when creating the app registration to the `appsettings.json` as well.